| CNY Hiking HOME PAGE | Virginia BRP Highlights | North Carolina BRP Highlights | |

 Mount Mitchell State Park

 At MP 355 is Mount Mitchell State Park.
 Take a drive up to the top of the highest peak east of the Mississippi River.
-Great hiking trail, food and camping is available at the state park.
+Great hiking trails, food and camping is available at the state park.

 Camping is a traditional and enjoyable way for families to enjoy their National Parks.
 On the Blue Ridge Parkway, nine campgrounds serve visitors from early May through the fall color season.
 Camping is $16 for all campgrounds.